andrewtokpah/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 📦 **7-Zip** was installed to extract the Kali Linux virtual machine package, which may be provided in a compressed **`.7z` archive** format.

 **Tool Used:** 7-Zip 🔧

+Step 2.
+Install VirtualBox
+VirtualBox was installed as the hypervisor.